-Take Steps to Protect Your Car in a Hurricane
+Take These Simple Steps to Protect Your Car in a Hurricane

-If you are at home and find yourself in the path of an oncoming hurricane, the following tips can help you protect your car.
+If you’re at home and find yourself in the path of an oncoming hurricane, the following tips can help you protect your car.

-For personal and insurance purposes, it’s prudent to have proof of your car’s condition before disaster strikes.
-So, you may want to consider taking pictures of your car’s interior and exterior as you make your hurricane preparations, the International Hurricane Protection Association (IHPA) suggests.
+It can be prudent to have proof of your car’s condition before disaster strikes, for personal and possible insurance purposes.
+So, you may want to consider taking pictures of your car’s interior and exterior as you make your hurricane preparations, Consumer Reports suggests.

-Store your car’s registration and insurance documentation in a safe place—preferably a fireproof and waterproof lock box.
-Make copies of this documentation, as well as your car keys, and distribute them to all licensed drivers in your family.
-That way, in the unfortunate event that you are separated from your vehicle and/or family, your vehicle is ready for use.
+Store copies of your car’s registration and insurance documentation in a safe place like a zip-top plastic bag, Consumer Reports recommends.
+Make additional copies of this documentation, as well as your car key/fob, and distribute them to all licensed drivers in your family.
+That way, in the unfortunate event that you are separated from your vehicle or family, your vehicle is ready for use.

-Don’t forget, as the American Red Cross advises on its Make A Plan page, always have two emergency meeting areas: one close by your home and another further away in case of evacuation.
+Don’t forget, as the Red Cross advises, always have two emergency meeting areas: one close by your home and another further away in case of an evacuation.

-Be sure to fuel up your car, the American Red Cross suggests.
-A big part of disaster preparedness is having a plan to get help after dangerous weather subsides.
-With a full tank of gas, you’ll be more likely to get to where you need to go without having to make a pit stop for fuel.
+Before a hurricane hits, be sure to fuel up your car, the Red Cross suggests.
+An important part of disaster preparedness is having a plan to get help after dangerous weather subsides.
+With a full tank of gas, you’ll be more likely to get to where you need to go without having to make a stop for fuel.

-Parking your car safely before a hurricane or a tropical storm involves protecting it from high winds and waters.
-The IHPA recommends parking your car in a garage if possible.
-If you don’t have a garage, the organization suggests parking your car next to a building, which can offer at least partial protection from high winds.
-Avoid parking under trees or power lines that can be blown down.
+Parking your car safely before a hurricane or a tropical storm typically involves protecting it from high winds and water.
+Consumer Reports recommends parking your car in a garage if possible.
+If you don’t have a garage, consider parking your car close to a building, which can offer at least partial protection from high winds.
+Avoid parking under trees or power lines that can be blown down, says Consumer Reports.

-Once the storm is over and all members of your family are accounted for, check over your car thoroughly to ensure it’s in good working order.
-If there’s damage, you can take pictures of the car and compare the “before” and “after” version, as advised in a previous tip.
+Once the storm is over and all members of your family are accounted for, check over your car thoroughly to evaluate its condition.
+If there’s damage, you can take pictures of the car and compare the “before” and “after” version, as advised above

-And if you have to drive after a tropical storm or a hurricane has swept across your neighborhood, remember this important advice from FEMA’s After a Hurricane:
+And if you have to drive after a tropical storm or a hurricane has swept across your neighborhood, consider this advice from Ready.gov: